Posted: 11/12/2020 | by Sarah

 The biggest Lancaster Christmas tradition comes from the influence of the Amish culture in our area.
 Giving back to others.
 The Amish share what they have with their neighbors – from helping an elderly neighbor put up their tree to volunteering in the local shelter and inviting others into their home for Christmas dinner.
 Afterall, that is what the true Christmas spirit is about.

 Part of the joy of the season is reminiscing about what makes your family unique.
 Ask your parents & grandparents about their holiday customs growing up.
+Treat them to a nostalgic experience in Lancaster!
 Whether you choose to begin new traditions with us here in Lancaster County, or to continue old ones from years past, celebrate what makes you family, and enjoy this holiday season.